emailit2me2/testaframe/README.rst

 Runners
 The run_*.py files use the "execute the config" design pattern.
-This is partly because you can't inject command line paramaters into unit tests.
+This is partly because you can't inject command line parameters into unit tests.
-You want one test function to run on multiple different OS/Browsers combinations against multiple different environments(e.g. CI, QA, localhost, Staging, Prod).
+You usually want one test function to run on multiple different OS/Browser combinations against multiple different environments (e.g. CI, QA, localhost, Staging, Prod).
 So the use of mixins allows the selected combinations to be added to dynamically generated classes that get discovered by nose.